Bubble Is Not A Bad Word When It’s Reality

 It’s A Bubble

-Our interest rates have been comically low for over a decade, and it should be of great concern that the raising of interest rates would cause a near 700 point drop in the market.
+Our interest rates have been comically low for over a decade.
+It should be of great concern that the raising of interest rates would cause a near 700 point drop in the market.
 A decade after the worst recession since the Great Depression, our entire economy is again a huge house of cards like pile of debt with basically no collateral to back it up; and factoring in so called tax reform, the fed won’t be able to bail out the institutions whose balance sheets are all counting on those debts being paid.
 This means that if we collapse, we will

 essentially be owned by China.